DanielLund/AICore-Foundations/3_Python_Programming/5_Control_Flow.md

 elif: airspeed <=60 or airspeed >= 500:
     print("This is unsafe flying, adjust your airspeed")
 else:
-    print("Thank you for practicing safe flying)
+    print("Thank you for practicing safe flying")
 ```